- About Us

 - Rent a Space

-We offer job training through our Microsoft Office Administrative Training course, which is designed to help low skilled and low-wage workers improve their technology and retention related skills, enabling them to transition into administrative work upon completion of the program.
+Our Training for Office Jobs program is designed to help low skilled and low-wage workers improve their technology and retention related skills, enabling them to transition into administrative work upon completion of the program.
 Participants will gain the necessary skills for administrative work, including typing and Microsoft Office; soft skills such as time management, worker accountability, goal setting, customer service and problem solving; job readiness and job searching skills.

-All participants are supported by a Career Advisor & Job Placement Specialist who integrates the ACT Career Ready 101 across all Workforce Readiness classes and provides one-on-one coaching and support in resume development, job searching and placement, interview preparation, and more.
+All participants are supported by a Job Coach/Job Developer who integrates the ACT Career Ready 101 in the classroom and provides one-on-one coaching and support in resume development, job searching and placement, interview preparation, and more.

 Applicants are required to have a high school diploma or HiSET, pass a computer assessment, pass a reading TABE at the 9th grade level, type at least 18 words per minute, have at least 12 months of work experience, and provide two professional references.
 This training is Section 30, ITA, and SNAP approved.